Nanna (Norse deity): Gesta Danorum

+Gesta Danorum på danskæ

+In Gesta Danorum på danskæ, an Old Danish chronicle based in part on Gesta Danorum, the tale of Hother killing Balder is told very briefly.
+Nanna also appears, but is not connected to the story of Hother and Balder.
+Instead, she is the queen of Hother's grandson, King Wighlek.

 Archaeological record

 The Setre Comb, a comb from the 6th or early 7th century has runic inscriptions which may refer to the goddess.
 The comb is the subject of an amount of scholarly discourse as most experts accept the reading of the Germanic charm word alu and Nanna; whether the Nanna engraved on the comb is the same as the goddess Nanna from the Eddas is questioned by some scholars.

-Theories
+Reception

 Some scholars have attempted to link Old Norse Nanna with the Sumerian name of the goddess Inanna or the Phrygian goddess Nana.

 Scholar Simek (2007) opines that identification with Inanna, Nannar, or Nana is "hardly likely" since they were so widely separated in time and place.
-Davidson (2008) agrees by understating that while "the idea of a link with Sumerian Inanna, 'Lady of Heaven', was attractive to early scholars" the notion "seems unlikely".
+Davidson (2008) agrees and says that while "the idea of a link with Sumerian Inanna, 'Lady of Heaven', was attractive to early scholars" the notion "seems unlikely".